SAP/project-fontus/utils/README.md

 This used the report given as parameter via the *input* flag and filters it to all fully qualified names starting with *org.broadleafcommerce* but not with *org.broadleafcommerce.core.web.checkout.service*.
 Both `--keep` and `--block` take several parameters like this: `--keep a b c`

+If you want to get a total coverage metric, simply pass `--no-filter` which overrides both `keep` and `block` parameters.

 ## [List JDK classes](./list.jdk.classes)

 Extracts a list of classes belonging to a Java JDK